 3. Based on experience

 One of the major vendor selection criteria is the past work experience of the company.
-The company with past work experience in a similar project like yours can quickly understand your requirement and also have a clear idea about what needs to be done.
+A company with past work experience in a similar project like yours can quickly understand your requirement and clearly understand what needs to be done.

 It’s so much easier to work with them than a fresher or company with no experience in a project like yours.
 So, you should also check if they have the necessary technology infrastructure or not.
-If they have past experience and infrastructure in place then you should contact or reach out to the companies with whom they worked and ask for feedback and review.
+If they have past experience and infrastructure, you should contact or reach out to the companies with whom they worked and ask for feedback and review.
 They can tell you everything about them.
 And based on that you can decide whether they are worthy or not.

 4. Based on the team’s credibility

-Many times company focus on the experience and credibility of the outsourcing company and completely forget about the team members of the company.
+Many times company focus on the experience and credibility of the outsourcing company and completely forgets about the company’s team members.
 The team members of the outsourcing company should be equally experienced and familiar with your project.

 You should discuss your project with them and get their input on your requirement.
 This helps you decide whether or not they understand your requirements.